mukeshydv/Design-Principles/README.md

 We will talk about each of them with exmaple.

-**Note: I'm writing the examples in Java beacause everyone is familier with it.
-It can be easily converted into Swift.**

 ### 1. Single Responsibility Principle

 *`A Class should have only one reason to change`*